Larysa Golnyk

 Larysa Golnyk is a Ukrainian judge at Oktyabrysky District Court in Poltava.
 She is a whistleblower against corruption of the Ukrainian judiciary.
-Golnyk was refused membership of the Ukrainian Supreme Council of Justice by the Ethics Council in June 2022 because of a Facebook post in which she criticised her colleagues for an illegal re-election of the chair of the Oktyabrsky District Court.
+Golnyk was refused membership of the Ukrainian High Council of Justice by the Ethics Council in June 2022 because of a Facebook post in which she criticised her colleagues for an illegal re-election of the chair of the Oktyabrsky District Court.

 Judge

 As of July 2022, Golnyk has been a judge in Oktyabrsky District Court in Poltava since 2015 or earlier.

 Whistleblowing

-In 2015, Golnyk published two videos showing attempts to pressure her to close an case of alleged corruption by Oleksandr Mamay, mayor of Poltava at the time, under the Administrative Code of Ukraine.
+In 2015, Golnyk published two videos showing attempts to pressure her to close a case of alleged corruption by Oleksandr Mamay, mayor of Poltava at the time, under the Administrative Code of Ukraine.
 One video showed Mamay pressuring Golnyk and the other showed Mamay's ex-deputy offering a bribe for Golnyk to close the case.

 According to Golnyk, persons charged are expected to appear at court hearings, but Mamay avoided most of the hearings in his case, only appearing twice in nine months, both times brought to court by force.
 Golnyk also stated that Mamay published Golnyk's private telephone number, home address and other private information without permission and lodged criminal complaints against Golnyk.

 On 26 January 2015, Mamay claimed that Golnyk had required Mamay to pay her five thousand dollars to close the case.
 Golnyk stated that she continued pursuing the Mamay case, that the criminal cases against her were successively closed, and that by 2018, the National Anti-Corruption Bureau of Ukraine (NABU) started investigating the case.